nathancarter/weblurch/doc/plan.md

 were created from MathQuill instances using the function `mathQuillToMeaning` in [setup.litcoffee](../app/setup.litcoffee).

-Tasks remaining:
- * Support adjacent atomics as factors in a product
  * Fix the fact that you can do lim sub ( x → 0 ) x · 3 and it will treat
    that (I think!) as 3 · lim sub ( x → 0 ) x.
 This is related to the fact that you cannot do 2 · ∫ x · d x, because the integral is currently classified as a sumdiff.
 All these things that can accept factors as coefficients on the left need to be doubly classified in a category with that exact purpose, and a rule added for factor * such things.
+ * Add tests for things that should *not* parse, and verify that they do not

+Future math parsing enhancements:
+ * Support adjacent atomics as factors in a product
  * Support chained equations
- * Add tests for things that should *not* parse, and verify that they do not
- * Improve efficiency of `expressionBuilder` to use the JSON trees from within the OMNode instances, rather than constantly encode and decode.

 ## Example Application